schoederlab/vaxpipe/README.md

     # or a shorter version
     snakemake -n
     ```
-2.  **Execute Locally**: Run the pipeline on your local machine, utilizing `X` CPU cores:
+2.  **Execute Locally**: Run the pipeline on your local machine, utilizing `X` CPU cores and opting into Conda-based software deployment (replacement for the deprecated `--use-conda` flag):
     ```bash
-    snakemake -j X
+    snakemake --cores X --software-deployment-method conda
     ```
-3.  **Execute on HPC Cluster**: For cluster execution, the `--snakefile snakefile-hpc` option is used to specify the HPC-optimized workflow.
-Cluster parameters are passed via the `--cluster` flag (refer to the `hpc execution` section below for a detailed example):
+3.  **Execute on HPC Cluster**: For cluster execution, use the HPC-optimized snakefile together with Snakemake’s executor interface (replacement for the deprecated `--cluster` flag).
+See the `hpc execution` section below for a detailed SLURM example:
     ```bash
-    snakemake --snakefile snakefile-hpc --cluster "sbatch ..."
+    snakemake --snakefile snakefile-hpc --executor slurm --executor-arg "sbatch ..."
     ```
 For more in-depth information, please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

 ## execution

 ```
-snakemake -j X # executing vaxpipe using X cpu cores
+snakemake --cores X --software-deployment-method conda  # executing vaxpipe using X CPU cores
 ```

 ## hpc execution